top of page

 Why Hemoglobin Must Be Assessed Before STEMI Diagnosis and PCI

 Chest pain and ST-segment abnormalities on ECG are among the most alarming findings in the emergency department.
 However, this case underscores an important principle: neither ST elevation nor widespread ST depression is synonymous with acute coronary occlusion.
 A thorough assessment of underlying physiology is essential to avoid misdiagnosis and inappropriate management.
-Case Presentation A man in his 70s with known peripheral arterial disease presented with chest discomfort
+Case Presentation A man in his 70s presented with chest discomfort, dyspnea, and several weeks of deteri

 Faraz Afzal